lsst-ts/ts_m2cellcpp/README.md

 ```bash
 mkdir <reasonable_directory>/ts_m2cellcpp
 ```
-Build machine: ("scp -r ts_m2cellcpp" copies a large set of .git files, so avoid that.) source statement is only needed for a new shell
+Build machine: (`scp -r ts_m2cellcpp` copies a large set of .git files, so avoid that.) source statement is only needed for a new shell

 ```bash